 - 1. Teacher education programs are approved by the Alabama State Board of Education and are therefore subject to periodic revision resulting from changes in State certification requirements.
 Subsequently, modifications in students' programs may become necessary at any time resulting in additions and/or deletions of program requirements.
 Issuance of Alabama teaching certificates is the legal responsibility of the Alabama State Department of Education.
 Universities cannot issue a professional certificate.
 To be eligible to apply for certification, a student must complete an appropriate course of study at a College or University that has been approved by the State Board of Education to offer a program leading to the desired certificate.
 When a student completes the course of study, the institution recommends to the State Department of Education that the appropriate certificate be issued. - 2.
-The student, during his/her last semester of course work, is to obtain an application form for certification from the Teacher Service Center, 207 Ramona Wood Hall.
-The appropriate fees (money order or Cashier's Check made payable to the Alabama State Department of Education), which are forwarded with the student's credits to the State Department of Education, should accompany the application.
+The student, during his/her last semester of course work, is to obtain an application form for certification from the Alabama State Department of Education website (www.alsde.edu) or the Teacher Service Center, 207 Ramona Wood Hall.
+The appropriate fees (money order or Cashier's Check made payable to the Alabama State Department of Education), which are forwarded with the student's credits to the State Department of Education by the Teacher Service Center, should accompany the application.
 Upon completion of the appropriate course of study, the institution recommends to the State Department of Education that the appropriate certificate be awarded.
 The University cannot recommend any student for certification who has not satisfied all State and University requirements for admission to and completion of an approved program. - 3.
 To be eligible for recommendation for a certificate, the candidate must earn a passing score on the appropriate Praxis II examination, and a written comprehensive examination that covers the content of the teaching field(s) and professional education. - 4.
 No grade below "C" in professional studies or teaching field may be used to meet certification requirements. - 5.
-The applicant must submit finger print cards to the Alabama State Department of Education (the appropriate fee in the form of a money order or Cashier's Check made payable to the Alabama State Department of Education must accompany the finger print card) and successfully pass background reviews.
+Recommendation for certification must be made within five years of program completion.
+Recommendation after five years requires completion of a current program.